Kaan Tangöze

 Kaan Tangöze (born September 5, 1973) is a Turkish musician.
 He is the left-handed lead vocalist and guitarist of the Turkish rock band Duman.
 He graduated from Bilkent University, Department of Tourism and Hotel Management.
 He has a master's degree in economics from Seattle University in the United States.

 Music career

-During his education in United States, he made music with Yakup Trana.
+During his education in the United States, he made music with Yakup Trana.
 The song he wrote in Seattle called "Lalala" was published in two collection albums in the United States.
 Before Duman was established, Kaan Tangöze and Ari Barokas were in a grunge/cover band called Mad Madame.

 In 1999, Duman was founded by Kaan Tangöze as lead vocalist, Batuhan Mutlugil as guitarist and back vocalist, and Ari Barokas as bass guitarist.
 In January 2006 he published a single called "Karanlıkta" with Batuhan Mutlugil and Yakup Trana.
-Duman has released 6 studio albums since 1999 and Kaan Tangöze started his solo career with his album Gölge Etme in 2015.
+Duman has released 7 studio albums since 1999 and Kaan Tangöze started his solo career with his album Gölge Etme in 2015.

 Duman composed a song titled "Eyvallah" for their album Darmaduman (2013) and Kaan Tangöze composed a song called "Taksim Meydanı" in his solo album Gölge Etme (2015) following May 2013 Taksim Gezi Park protests.